Frobenius subalgebra lattices in tensor categories: Introduction

-\begin{restatetheorem}{thm:lattice} For every Frobenius algebra that is semisimple of finite length as an object in a $\mathbb{C}$-linear abelian rigid monoidal category, its Frobenius $\mathcal{B}$-subalgebra poset is a lattice. \end{restatetheorem}
+\begin{restatetheorem}{thm:Bsublattice} For every Frobenius algebra that is semisimple of finite length as an object in a $\mathbb{C}$-linear abelian rigid monoidal category, its Frobenius $\mathcal{B}$-subalgebra poset is a lattice. \end{restatetheorem}